Estate Planning Lawyers

 We provide a wide range of services to help you meet your personal and financial goals.
-Our services in this area include the following:
+Our estate planning services in this area include the following:

 The estate planning lawyers of Kaufman, Nichols & Kaufman work to protect the assets their clients have worked a lifetime to accumulate.
 They tell clients directly whether or not they need a trust, which type of trust best suits their needs, or whether a simple will is sufficient.